 Another example of molecular cuisine, as well as the blending of Spanish and Swiss styles, Cruz used 6 cheeses from Switzerland.
 More specifically, he recreated them as soft, delicate spheres.
 Here are the cheeses he selected for this dish:

 Milken cauliflower – Caminada

 Wine: Pairal 2014 – Can Ràfols del Caus

-Another comforting dish, this time from Caminada, involved cauliflower prepared three different ways, served with a savory sweetbread and a vibrant lemon sauce.
+Another comforting dish, this time from Caminada, involved cauliflower.
+He prepared it three different ways.
+They were paired with a savory sweetbread and a vibrant lemon sauce.

 Turbot suquet and picada with romesco sauce – Cruz